wookdev/munged-org/README.md

 ## Theme

 No theme.
 Wookie is building this monster by himself.
-However, stealing a lot of CSS and concepts from the Jekyll default theme [Minima]
+Inspiration taken from the [Minima] and [Lanyon] themes.

 ## Included Plugins and such: